-Cocoa Compass targets for 100% child labor and deforestation monitoring
+Cocoa Compass aims for 100% child labor & deforestation monitoring

 olam food ingredients (ofi), a leading supplier of cocoa beans and cocoa ingredients, today announces it has established child labor monitoring across its managed sustainability programmes, covering 183,000 households in nine countries, and 100% deforestation monitoring across its direct global supply chain, covering almost 12,000 suppliers.